bigtreetech/docs/docs/Panda_Breath.md

 **Installation Steps for P Series**

-1.Remove the top glass panel and place the printed riser on the top of the printer.
+1. Remove the top glass panel and place the printed riser on the top of the printer.

 <img src=img/PandaBreath/Pinstall01.jpg width="500"/>

-2.Locate and remove the mounting screw at the center of the right-side crossbar using a screwdriver.
+2. Locate and remove the mounting screw at the center of the right-side crossbar using a screwdriver.

 <img src=img/PandaBreath/Pinstall02.jpg width="500"/>

-3.Align the bottom mounting tabs of Panda Breath with the printer's alignment posts.
+3. Align the bottom mounting tabs of Panda Breath with the printer's alignment posts.

 <img src=img/PandaBreath/Pinstall03.jpg width="500"/>

-4.Fasten Panda Breath using the included M3×8 self-tapping screws.
+4. Fasten Panda Breath using the included M3×8 self-tapping screws.

 >**Important**<br>
  Tighten all screws securely, but avoid using excessive force.
 Over-tightening can strip the threads or crack the housing.

 <img src=img/PandaBreath/Pinstall04.jpg width="500"/>

-5.Route and secure the power cable using the included cable clips, following the reference diagram.
+5. Route and secure the power cable using the included cable clips, following the reference diagram.

 <img src=img/PandaBreath/Pinstall05.jpg width="500"/>

-6.Pass the cable through the rear opening in the printed riser.
+6. Pass the cable through the rear opening in the printed riser.

 <img src=img/PandaBreath/Pinstall06.jpg width="500"/>

-7.Unplug the printer's original power cable and connect the included Y-cable as shown in the diagram.
+7. Unplug the printer's original power cable and connect the included Y-cable as shown in the diagram.

 <img src=img/PandaBreath/Pinstall07.jpg width="500"/>

-8.Remove the backing from the 2 included aluminum foil insulation pads and stick them to the bottom and right side of the left fan inside the printer to prevent the exterior from getting too hot during prolonged use.
+8. Remove the backing from the 2 included aluminum foil insulation pads and stick them to the bottom and right side of the left fan inside the printer to prevent the exterior from getting too hot during prolonged use.

 <img src=img/PandaBreath/Aluminum_Foil.jpg width="500"/>